Trust Administration Our Practice is Your Solution.

 Establishing a trust is often the most consequential estate planning decision a person will make in their lifetime.
 As a result, the administration of a trust, whether the settlor is living or not, is a significant responsibility.
 At Randick O’Dea Tooliatos Vermont & Sargent, our trust attorneys work closely with estate trustees to help them successfully administer trusts and avoid legal disputes.
 Call our law office in Alameda County to learn more about our trust administration services.

-Why Do People Include Trusts in Their Estate Plans?
+Why Are Trusts Important in Estate Planning?

 Trusts are the cornerstones of a comprehensive estate plan.
 While a trust acts similarly to a will, the process is often more private and can help beneficiaries of the estate avoid the stress that is associated with the probate process.
 Trusts can also help minimize any future family conflicts, protect assets, and maintain eligibility for certain types of benefits.
 Although many people believe that establishing a trust is only something for the very wealthy, in reality, even people of relatively modest means can often benefit from including trusts in their estate plans.